raii-x/fractone-manual/docs/sequencer.en.md

 - Left grip + Left stick →: Set the end of the loop section
 - Left grip + Left stick ↓: Mute track
 - Left grip + Left stick ↑: Solo track
+- Right trigger short press: Select the pattern on or above the cursor and go to Edit panel

 ### Operations in Edit panel